nikolaus-lemberski/cachedemo/README.md

 # Infinispan Cache Demo

-Simple Spring Boot project with Red Hat Data Grid / Infinispan, used as embedded cache for local development, remote cache for _"production"_.
+Simple Spring Boot project with Red Hat Data Grid / Infinispan, used as embedded cache for local development and remote cache for _"production"_.

 _**Warning:** Demo project.
 Not intended to use in production!_